yasintoy/Vecihi/README.md

 - [ ] Real time chat
 - [ ] Videos Support
 - [ ] Stories (I've already implemented it but not yet used)
+- [ ] Change our Components with Presentational and Container Components [Dan Abramov's article] (https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)
+- [ ] Use Redux (Why I didn't use in the first init I dont know :()

 ## Contributing
 - Fork the repo